Afreda323/learn-dev/README.md

 If I have missed anything, or am lacking in the resources department, feel free to hit me with a PR and I'd be happy to add it to the list.

-Also please note that some of the resources lifted are part of paid services.
-I'm trying to keep this as low cost as possible, but I can't help that some of the best resources cost some money.
-TeamTreehouse has a 7 day free trial and costs \$25 a month and you can usually score Udemy courses for under \$20.
+Also please note that some of the resources listed are part of paid services.
+I'm trying to keep this as low cost as possible, but I can't help that some of the best resources cost some money. you can usually score Udemy courses for under \$20.

 ## Why?